jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Ooph, yeah.
 My use of different types for points vs. vectors vs. other matrices is coming back to bite me.
 Might have to refactor that whole distinction away.
 Actually, wasn't _that_ bad once I remembered to use operators properly but this still involves more context-switching and variable type conversion than necessary.
 (Core problem here turned out to be an error in the Cucumber step definition anyway.)

 But first, time to improve my tooling!
 That is to day, exclude the `target` directory from what the `CtrlP` in `vim` searches. _Wow_ that's a night and day difference on performance!
 Totally worth the minute or less it took to do that.

+And finally, lighting and material!
+Excited!

+Oops, I've exceeded the recursion limit on my Cucumber tests!
+It's probably time to start separating those out into multiple files but I'll just increase the recursion limit for now.

+Oh no, something about my `Material#lightning` function is off math-wise.
+I predict that I'm using `*` where I mean to use `#dot`.
+At least all the types are playing nicely together on my first take!